hydroshare/hydrodev-irods/README.md

 - user: **hydro**
 - pass: **hydro**

 The VM needs to have it's network connections configured for the network you are on as well as updating the iRODS and iDrop Web2 configuration files.
+Use the `set-hydrodev-irods-adapter.sh` and the `init-hydrodev-irods-vX.XX.sh` scripts where `-vX.XX` corresponds to the version of iRODS being run.

 As user `hydro`